huggingface/blog/starcoder.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

-## About BigCode

-BigCode is an open scientific collaboration led jointly by Hugging Face and ServiceNow that works on the responsible development of large language models for code.

 ## Introducing StarCoder

 StarCoder and StarCoderBase are Large Language Models for Code (Code LLMs) trained on permissively licensed data from GitHub, including from 80+ programming languages, Git commits, GitHub issues, and Jupyter notebooks.
 Similar to LLaMA, we trained a ~15B parameter model for 1 trillion tokens.
 We fine-tuned StarCoderBase model for 35B Python tokens, resulting in a new model that we call StarCoder.